How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

-Microsoft MVP Jasper Oosterveld on getting started in the Microsoft Purview AI Hub.
+Microsoft MVP Jasper Oosterveld on getting started with Microsoft Purview Data Security Posture Management (DSPM) for AI.

 If you’ve been keeping up, you know I’m all about sharing straight-up insights that fortify your Microsoft 365 environment.